panorama-research/mobstr-dataset/README.md

 * Click "Apply", then "Run"
 * Once the new workspace opens, import the projects in this repository (apart from `org.panorama-research.mobstr.tim`)
 * Go to Window --> Perspectives and switch to the Capra perspective
 * Go to the Eclipse preferences, open the "Capra Traceability" tree and select "Office Documents".
 Select "Use this column as the ID" and make sure the column is "A".
-Tje MobSTr dataset uses the first column in Excel files to  identify requirements and hazards.
+The MobSTr dataset uses the first column in Excel files to  identify requirements and hazards.
 * Follow [this video](https://www.youtube.com/watch?v=XRtLs5OT_yM&feature=youtu.be) to create and visualize traceability links.

 In case you get an error that the wrong APP4MC version is installed, please open `waters-challenge-2019.amxmi` in a text editor and change the model version to the APP4MC version you have installed (usually either 0.9.7 or 1.0.0, depending on the version of Eclipse that you are using and thus the target platform chosen for Eclipse Capra).